Refresh Angular Component Without Page Reload (Best Guide)

 Let me explain more for your better understanding.
 Just imagine the case as shown below, you have two components, and from component 2, You put one button and on-click event, it should refresh your component 1.

 Or imagine you have a Header logo, and you want to reload the whole dashboard with a click of the Logo on the top.
-Directly you can’t do it — Right?
+Directly, you can’t do it — Right?

 You can call this.ngOnInit() method, But it’s not good practice in IT Industry!
 So in this case, You need to trick your router, and it will work 100%.

-Refresh components in Angular | Trick the router[/caption]
+Refresh components in Angular | Trick the router

-Image by Author prepared on MS Paint
+Image by the author prepared on MS Paint

 Share your thoughts on this if you find an alternative for your case.